 Much of the information regarding Richard Brautigan’s life and death is uncertain.
-He was born on January 30, 1935 in Tacoma, Washington.
+He was born on January 30, 1935, in Tacoma, Washington.
 His father left home before he was born, and his childhood was apparently a troubled one marked by poverty.
 He did not attend college.
 At some point in the mid-1950s, he left home for San Francisco, where he became involved in the Beat scene.
-In 1957, Brautigan married Virginia Dionne Adler, the mother of his only child, Ianthe.
-(They would divorce in 1970.)
-Although Brautigan, whose work largely defies classification, is not properly considered a Beat writer, he shared the Beats’ aversion to middle class values, commercialism, and conformity.
+Although Brautigan, whose work largely defies classification, is not properly considered a Beat writer, he shared the Beats’ aversion to middle-class values, commercialism, and conformity.

 Brautigan’s success as a poet was marginal.
 He published several slim volumes, all with small presses, but none of these received much recognition.
-It wasn't until the publication of Trout Fishing in America (1967), which many consider his best novel, that Brautigan caught the public’s attention and was transformed into a cult hero.
+It was not until the publication of Trout Fishing in America (Houghton Mifflin Harcourt, 1967), which many consider his best novel, that Brautigan caught the public’s attention and was transformed into a cult hero.
 He received a fellowship from the National Endowment for the Arts in 1969.
 By 1970, Trout Fishing in America had become the namesake of a commune, a free school, and an underground newspaper.

 In 1972, Brautigan withdrew from the public eye and went to live on in a small home in Bolinas, California.
 In the eight years that followed, he only rarely accepted invitations to lecture and consistently declined to be interviewed.
 In 1976, he made his first trip to Japan, where he lived off-and-on until his death.
-There he met Akiko, whom he married in 1978; the marriage failed, and they were divorced two years later.
-During the year of 1982, Brautigan taught at Montana State University in Bozeman.
+In 1982, Brautigan taught at Montana State University in Bozeman.
 He then withdrew again.
 In October of 1984, his body was discovered at his home; he had shot himself in the head some four or five weeks earlier.